warner-benjamin/optimi/README.md

 In addition to supporting PyTorch-style decoupled weight decay, optimi optimizers also support [fully decoupled weight decay](https://optimi.benjaminwarner.dev/fully_decoupled_weight_decay).

 Fully decoupled weight decay decouples weight decay from the learning rate, more accurately following [*Decoupled Weight Decay Regularization*](https://arxiv.org/abs/1711.05101).
 This can help simplify hyperparameter tuning as the optimal weight decay is no longer tied to the learning rate.

-## Foreach Implementations

-All optimi optimizers have fast [foreach implementations](https://optimi.benjaminwarner.dev/foreach), which can significantly outperform the for-loop versions. optimi reuses the gradient buffer for temporary variables to reduce foreach memory usage.

 ## Documentation